How To Cook Chitlins To Avoid The Smell

 Sliced Oranges and Lemons Useful in the Cleaning Process

 Immediately, wash your hands after handling raw chitlins before beginning the cooking process.
-Also, sanitize the kitchen surface top with a tablespoon of bleach and a gallon of water mixed together.
+Also, sanitize the kitchen surface top with a tablespoon of bleach and a gallon of water mixed.
 Wipe the entire surface that came into contact with the raw chitlins.

 Tips For Getting Rid of Chitlins Smell